irfan-fadhlurrahman/gcp-data-infra/README.md

 # Setting up of Data Infrastructure on Google Cloud Platform

-To automate the process of setting up a data infrastructure that consists of a Compute Engine, a Cloud Storage bucket, and a table in Bigquery.
+To automate the process of setting up a data infrastructure that consists of a Compute Engine, a Cloud Storage bucket, and a table in BigQuery.

 ## Prerequisite
 * GCP Account